page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 Topstep offers three choices when you sign up, based on the amount of buying power you prefer.
 You can choose accounts with $50K, $100K, or $150K.
 Obviously the more buying power you want, the more you will have to spend.

-The Funded Account is no longer a simulated trading account.
+The Live Funded Account is no longer a simulated trading account.
 You enter the market with Topstep’s money as a professional trader.
 The drawback is that you have to join one or more of the futures exchanges, which will mean paying a monthly subscription.

 Is Topstep regulated?